-Student Schedule Breaks Lunch 8.75 hr/dav 15 min, in the morning & 15 min, in the afternoon 45 min.
+Student Schedule Breaks Lunch 8.75 hr/day 15 min. in the morning & 15 min. in the afternoon 45 min.

-- 14. Documentation of Time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave school premises for more than 15 min. or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Day students must clock out on the time clock for lunch for 45 minutes every day.
-Students will not receive credit for the hours if they fail to clock in/out for lunch.

-- 15. Students may not clock in or out for another student. - 16.
-Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.
+- 12. Documentation of Time: Future Professionals may not leave the school premises during regular hours without an Learning Leader's permission. - a.
+Future Professionals who leave the school premises for more than 15 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - b.
+Future Professionals must clock out on the time clock for lunch for 45 minutes every day. - 13.
+Future Professionals can not clock in or out for other Future Professionals. - 14.
+Future Professionals can not ask others to clock them in or out. - 15.
+Future Professionals must keep a record of all services performed each day on the CourseKey app.

-PROFESSIONAL IMAGE
+PROFESSIONAL IMAGE: